srimalonline/pthreads-in-c/README.md

 # Thread Programming Simulation in C
-A console application for stimulating multi-threading programme in C language.
+A console application for simulating multi-threading programme in C language.

 ## How to use